 Color and pattern: The fabric color can totally change the feel of the lingerie.
 A revealing style in black can certainly be very sexy.
 But the same style in pale blue or pink can have a much softer or even sporty appearance.
 That’s also true of patterns.
 A floral pattern tends to be more playful, whereas tonal lace inserts can look more sophisticated.

 Patterns can also help cover up certain areas while still looking sexy.
 For example, some women are very happy with the shape and size of their breasts, but may feel self-conscious about their nipples.
 A bra like the one below works to highlight the areas she likes and cover up the areas she doesn’t want to reveal.
+However, other women may feel very self-conscious about the size of their boobs.
+Of course, breast enlargement in Baltimore may be the most viable option for them.

 Choosing the Right Lingerie